Fluorine compounds: High oxidation state metal fluorides

 Metal penta- and higher fluorides are all molecular and hence at least somewhat volatile.

-Vanadium, niobium, and tantalum form pentafluorides as their highest charge-neutral fluoride.
+Vanadium, niobium, tantalum, and protactinium form pentafluorides as their highest charge-neutral fluoride.
 Vanadium pentafluoride is the only non-volatile high-charged metal fluoride, with vanadium being centers of –VF_{6}– octahedra.
 The niobium and tantalum pentafluorides, have the same tetrahedra in their structures, with the difference being the formation of the tetra- (rather than poly-) meric molecules.

 Bismuth's highest fluoride is a volatile penta species that is a powerful fluorinating agent.
 In the solid state, it is polymeric, consisting of linear chains of octahedra, sharing axial fluorides.
 In combination with alkali metals, pentavalent bismuth can form hexafluorobismuthate, [BiF_{6}]^{−}, upon reaction with a fluoride donor, either strong (such as NaF) or not (such as XeF_{4}).

 Many metals that form hexafluorides also can form pentafluorides.
 For instance, uranium, which has a well-known hexafluoride, also forms two different pentafluoride structures.
 The room-temperature (alpha) form has the same linear chain structure as bismuth pentafluoride.
 As a molecular (gas) species, UF_{5} has a square pyramidal structure.